Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

 where, ${\bf{\Theta}}_{\text{LW-USN}}$ is the learnable parameter of the LW-USN.

-The ASt-Cube of a moving object may contain more than one object.
+The ASt-Cube of a flying bird object may contain more than one object.
 Moreover, due to the interference of background and negative samples, the detection accuracy of the coarse-detection model is not satisfactory; there will be false and missed detection.
 So, the ASt-Cube may contain no object, one object, or multiple objects.
 Therefore, the detection model in the fine-detection stage should still have the ability of multi-object detection.
-However, since the ASt-Cubes of moving objects are only a small area (relative to the input image) and cannot contain many moving objects, the output of the fine-detection model need not be designed with a complex structure.
+However, since the ASt-Cubes of flying bird objects are only a small area (relative to the input image) and cannot contain many flying bird objects, the output of the fine-detection model need not be designed with a complex structure.
 In summary, the paper uses a relatively simple Single Scale Detection Head (SS-D Head) structure as the output structure of the fine-detection model (see Fig. \ref{usnet_fig}).
 Specifically, ${\bf{F}}_{\text{IDK}}$ is fed into the SS-D Head to obtain the output of the fine-detection model,

 where, ${\bf{\Theta}}_{\text{SS-D}}$ is the learnable parameter of the SS-D Head.
-Then, post-processing operations such as Boxes Decoding and non-maximum suppression are performed on the output to obtain the final detection result of the moving object,
+Then, post-processing operations such as Boxes Decoding and non-maximum suppression are performed on the output to obtain the final detection result of the flying bird object,

-where, ${Classes}_{\text{IDK}}$ represents the category of the object in the ASt-Cube ${\text{ASC}}_{\text{IDk}}$ of the moving object, and ${Boxes}_{\text{IDK}}$ (in this paper, the position of the object in the middle frame of $n$ consecutive frames is taken as the detection result) is the bounding box of the corresponding object in this region.
+where, ${Classes}_{\text{IDK}}$ represents the category of the object in the ASt-Cube ${\text{ASC}}_{\text{IDk}}$ of the flying bird object, and ${Boxes}_{\text{IDK}}$ (in this paper, the position of the object in the middle frame of $n$ consecutive frames is taken as the detection result) is the bounding box of the corresponding object in this region.

-Finally, the bounding box of the moving object in the ASt-Cubes is mapped to the original video image.
-That is, the final detection result of the moving object is obtained.
+Finally, the bounding box of the flying bird object in the ASt-Cubes is mapped to the original video image.
+That is, the final detection result of the flying bird object is obtained.